The Ohio Story

-“There are nearly 9 million people in Ohio, and every one of them is worth a story.
+"There are nearly 9 million people in Ohio, and every one of them is worth a story.
 Most of our leads, though, are more obvious.
 If you keep your eyes open.
 One of the best leads is the plaques you see in public buildings.
 Usually, they go unnoticed by the passerby, but they were put up there for a reason.
-Generally, there’s a story behind them."
+Generally, there's a story behind them."

-Siedel cited the case of the bronze locomotive on the wall near the High Street entrance of the Ohio Statehouse.
+Siedel cited the bronze locomotive on the wall near the High Street entrance of the Ohio Statehouse.
 Very few people ever notice it, but Siedel did.
-It led him to the story of Andrews’ Raiders, a group of Ohioans who stole a locomotive and raised havoc throughout the South during the Civil War.
-Siedel said the story of “The General” was produced by Walt Disney under the title “The Great Locomotive Chase,” but the story was first presented as an Ohio Story.
+It led to his writing a radio and TV episode titled "The General," the story of Andrews' Raiders, a group of Ohioans who stole a locomotive and raised havoc throughout the South during the Civil War.
+Siedel said the Walt Disney film, The Great Locomotive Chase, was about the same historical event, but the story was first told as an Ohio Story episode.

+Siedel loved to tell the Tale of Lottie Moon, a Confederate spy from Ohio.
+The first time Lottie's story appears is in a 15-minute Ohio Story radio episode broadcast live in 1945.
+In 1950, Siedel reworked the story for a live June 13, 1950 broadcast of the Cavalcade of America radio show.
+Lucille Ball read the part of Lottie Moon.
+Siedel included the tale of Lottie Moon along with a number of Ohio Story episodes in his 1950 book, The Ohio Story.
+Siedel told the tale one last time in the television version of the programme, The Taming of Lottie Moon, which aired on November 22, 1957.

 The Ohio Story and Out of the Midwest, two of Frank Siedel's books, and The Bounty Lands, a book by Bill Ellis, were offshoots of the radio series.

 Stuart Buchanan, the series producer, said.

-“There never has been-or will be-a radio series that commanded the respect and attention of this state or, for that fact, the nation.
+"There never has been-or will be-a radio series that commanded the respect and attention of this state or, for that fact, the nation.
 The Ohio Story reached its peak in the heyday of radio… the late 1940s.
-Only one show in the nation had a higher rating —that was the Jack Benny Show.
-I guess of all the things I’ve done in my lifetime, I’m most proud to have had a hand in developing and producing The Ohio Story.”
+Only one show in the nation had a higher rating — that was the Jack Benny Show.
+I guess of all the things I've done in my lifetime, I'm most proud to have had a hand in developing and producing The Ohio Story."

-Tom Field read the Bell Telephone commercials embedded in the radio episodes.

-In the later years, Nelson Olmsted, a California-based actor, narrated about 300 of the radio shows and almost all of the television episodes.
+In later years, Nelson Olmsted, a California-based actor, narrated about 300 radio shows and almost all of the television episodes.

-Every Ohio Story radio and most TV episodes opened and closed with the Di Provenza score from Verdi's opera La Traviata.
-Earl Rohlf played the score on a Hammond organ on every live episode for the first five years.
-After the radio series switched to a pre-recorded format, Rohlf was no longer mentioned in the show credits.
-An orchestra played the score when the show switched from radio to television.

 Anson Hardman, General Advertising Manager of Ohio Bell Telephone, coordinated the first five years of the radio series.
 Ohio Bell sponsored the entire series run and used it to launch many new telephone features.